arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/either/README.md

 the value of `Left`.
 This can be useful when a mapping to a single result type is required like `fold()` but without the need to handle `Either.Right` case.

-As an example we want to map an `Either<Int, Throwable>` to a proper HTTP status code:
+As an example we want to map an `Either<Throwable, Int>` to a proper HTTP status code:

 ```kotlin:ank
 val r: Either<Throwable, Int> = Either.Left(NumberFormatException())